Skip to main content

 Demonstrate English Language Proficiency with TOEFL or IELTS Test Scores

-- For more information about the TOEFL, visit the official site.
-Be sure to submit scores to code D928 NWU MS in Tech People Policy (not 165 NORTHWESTERN UNIVERSITY).
+• For more information about the TOEFL, visit their official site.
+Be sure to submit scores to code D928 NWU MS in Tech People Policy (not 1565 NORTHWESTERN UNIVERSITY).

-- For more information about the IELTS, visit their official website.
-Be sure to submit scores to Northwestern University Master of Science in Technology, People, and Policy (not Northwestern University).
+• For more information about the IELTS, visit their official website.
+Be sure to submit scores to to Northwestern University Master of Science in Education and Social Policy (not Northwestern University).

 Visa Status

 Start date eligibility depends on your visa status.
-To attend under an F-1 student visa, which allows you to study in the U.S., you may start any quarter, but fall quarter is optimal.
+To attend under an F-1 student visa, which allows you to study in the U.S., you must start in the fall quarter.
 U.S. Immigration law requires that F-1 visa holders attend full-time for the first nine months of their program before taking a quarter (summer) off.

 International students with an H-1B or another visa status that permits unrestricted work in the U.S. may start during any quarter.
 Our hybrid course format does fulfill the “in-person” requirement necessary for F-1 visas.